RedHatInsights/rhc-osdk-utils/README.md

 ```go
 NewSingleResourceIdent("prov", "purpose", &core.ConfigMap{}, rc.ResourceOptions{WriteNow: true})
 ```

-### possibleGVKs and strict mode
-When the Resource Cache is working in the default mode, GVKs are added to the possibleGVKs map *as they are created*.
-While this is the most optimal way to collect which GVKs to use for the `Reconcile()` stage, it leaves a bug in the system.
-An existing resource of kind X, will never be removed if the reconciliation no longer *creates* any item of type X, as the creation is the method of populating the `possibleGVKs` list.

-The Resource Cache allows for passing in an option flag to the config, which enables a strict mode.
-In this mode, the possibleGVKs **must** populated ahead of time.
-The `Create()` call will fail if strict mode is enabled and the kind of the object is not in the `possibleGVKs` list.

 ### Debugging
 There is a debug options struct which can be passed to the `config.Options` enabling independent